How To Ensure Your Tech Startup Survives This Pandemic

 Image Source: iStock/martin-dm

 According to Piyush Jain, Founder of Simpalm, an app development company for startups – “Employees should be trained in multiple disciplines.”
 As a small business owner, you will not be able to afford too many sick employees or sick leaves.
 Therefore, start cross-training your employees right now.
 Assign one of your managers or supervisors to take on the task and help employees train for their additional roles.
+Alternatively, you can hire Indian developers, who are often skilled in multiple disciplines, to diversify your team’s expertise.
 It is something that most workers will be happy doing as it adds to their resume and skill level, too.

 – Avoid Obsessing Over But Keep Yourself Updated